 - filling the entire pelvis

 The two important principles that begin cleaning and building energy are posture and breath.
 We 1) maintain a good posture and 2) regulate our breathing.
 Then we 3) coordinate our movements with our breath and at an advanced level 4) move our energy internally with our intention.
+No practice for discovering and building energy in your dantians is the centuries old microcosmic orbit meditation.
+It is a very tangible way to make progress.

 How can I learn to find, use, and build energy in my dantian?